Azure/msft-ADPermissionAuditInAzure/README.md

     .\Export-ADPermissionsData.ps1

 ## Issues
-If you find any bugs when using Export-ADPermissionsData , please file an issue in our [GitHub Issues](https://github.com/Azure/msft-ADPermissionAuditInAzure/issues) page.
+If you find any bugs when using Export-ADPermissionsData, please file an issue in our [GitHub Issues](https://github.com/Azure/msft-ADPermissionAuditInAzure/issues) page.

 ## Trademarks